ImamaSarwar/Bank-Management-System/README.md

 - Clone or download the project.
 - Compile the code using any standard C++ compiler (like g++).
 - Run the executable in the terminal to interact with the system.
+##### Thank you for reviewing this project!
+Any constructive feedback is appreciated.